hasundue/ddu-filter-zf/README.md

 ## Configuration

-`ddu-filter-zf` is provided as a matcher for ddu.vim, technically, but it works as a sorter at the same time.
+`ddu-filter-zf` is provided as a matcher for ddu.vim, technically, but it works as a sorter at the same time by its nature.
 Here is an example configuration where `ddu-filter-zf` is used as the filter for all the sources:

 ```viml
 call ddu#custom#patch_global(#{